He went missing decades ago. DNA helped police ID the body of Dwight Michael Gordon last month.

-Investigators used DNA evidence to identify the remains of a Winston-Salem who was reported missing nearly 34 years ago, authorities said Monday.
+WINSTON-SALEM — Investigators used DNA evidence to identify the remains of a Winston-Salem man who was reported missing nearly 34 years ago, authorities said Monday.

 On July 24, 1986, Dwight Michael Gordon’s family reported him missing to the Winston-Salem Police Department, police said in a statement.
 Gordon was 37 and had been living on Washington Avenue.

-Investigators determined that Gordon was last seen by his family about a month before the disappearance was reported, police said.
+Investigators determined that Gordon was last seen by his family in June 1984, about two years before the disappearance was reported, police said.

 On Oct.
 21, 1984, the Chilton County Sheriff’s Office in Alabama found the body of an unidentified white man on County Road 459, police said.

-The Alabama Department of Forensic Sciences determined that the man's cause of death was due to multiple blunt force injuries to his head, and the man's death was ruled a homicide.
+The Alabama Department of Forensic Sciences determined that the man's cause of death was from multiple blunt force injuries to his head, and the man's death was ruled a homicide.

 Despite efforts by authorities in Alabama, the victim's identity remained unknown.

-In 1986, investigators with the Chilton County Sheriff’s Office arrested James Cleckler, who was 32 at the time.
+In 1986, investigators with the Chilton County Sheriff’s Office arrested James Cleckler, who was 32 at the time, in connection with the case.
 Cleckler pleaded guilty to manslaughter in 1987 and was sentenced to life in prison.

-However, Clecker has been released for serving his time under structured for Alabama sentencing guidelines at the time, Winston-Salem police said.
+Clecker has been released after serving his time under structured for Alabama sentencing guidelines at the time, Winston-Salem police said.

 In 2016, the unidentified male victim found in Alabama was exhumed for DNA testing.
 The University of North Texas Health Science Center in Ft.
 Worth, Texas, entered his DNA into the national database, known as the Combined DNA Index System.